Thinking about adoption if you already have children

 Emotional impact for the children in your family

 The children already in the family will need lots of support to understand the adoption process and opportunities to share any worries with their parents.
 Older children can play an invaluable part in helping younger children to settle into a family.
 However, your existing children, especially the youngest, may feel confused or struggle to accept their new position within the family.
 They may react to having their previously settled world upset by the arrival of a new child.
 They may have concerns over sharing their parent’s attention and may express this through behaviour, such as aggression, directed towards the new child.
 At the same time adopted children can find the transition into their new family confusing and combined with the effects of their early life experiences, it may result in behaviour that is difficult for both parents and existing children in the family.

 Adoption will change your family in many ways and the process may be challenging and may raise unexpected reactions from children and other family members, as well as being hugely rewarding.
 As adults you will have carefully considered all the benefits and challenges adoption brings and with careful thought and planning will manage the adoption assessment with the support of the adoption agency for your family’s adoption journey.

 We hope this information has helped answer some questions you may have.
 If you feel ready to approach an adoption agency you can find adoption agencies that cover your area through our agency finder.
-Alternatively call 0300 222 0022 and speak with one of our advisers who will provide you with details of adoption agencies as well as answer any other questions.
+Alternatively email firstname.lastname@example.org and we will provide you with details of adoption agencies as well as answer any other questions.
 Agencies are happy to give information and answer questions even if you’re not yet sure about adoption, so do contact them if you want to find out more.